lfn-cnti/certification/reviewing.md

 ### Tasks to Complete After Review
 1. Update the Certified CNF spreadsheet to reflect the vendor's certified offering.
 2. Add the vendor's information to the CNCF landscape which also causes them to appear on https://www.cncf.io/certification/cnf.
-3. Add a comment saying "This product is now a "Certified CNF" and merge the PR.
+3. Add a comment saying "This product is now a "Certified CNF".
+4. Merge the PR.
+5. Close the PR.